arsLan4k1390/Cherrygram/README.md

 - Open avatar by swiping down in profile,
 - Mention in chat by name (long press on username).

-*Telegram Folders Settings (Tab icon style):*
-- Only titles,
-- Only icons,
-- Icons with titles,
-- Hide messages counter in tabs.

 *Cherrygram General Preferences:*
 - Enable/Disable members rounding,
 - Show seconds in timestamps,